Upgrade your workflows with a Xero barcode inventory system

 2. Low-cost implementation

-A Xero barcode integration gives you great value for your money as you’ll be significantly reducing the time it takes to complete tasks and with fewer people, allowing you to refocus your resources to more critical tasks easily.
-Plus, barcode labels are simple to design, print, and cheap to mass produce too.
+A Xero barcode integration gives you great value for your money as you’ll be significantly reducing the time it takes to complete tasks and with fewer people, allowing you to refocus your resources on more critical tasks.
+Plus, barcode labels are simple to design, print, and cheap to mass produce.

 3. Reduce employee training time